gandomullac/castellofossadalbero/README.md

 Repository of the Ferrarese Delizia Fossadalbero Castle website.

-It is a Single Page Application based on Laravel and Filament, with front-end written using Blade.
+This project consists of a Single Page Application based on Laravel and Filament, with front-end written using Blade.

 ## Security Vulnerabilities